azarita1966/download-photos-from-nasa/README.md

 Clon the repository.
 Install the dependencies:

-`pip install -r requiremnts.txt`
+`pip install -r requirements.txt`

-Get your API key at https://api.nasa.gov/ and save in Notepad as NASA_KEY in file.env in the same directory.
+Get your API key at https://api.nasa.gov/ and save in Notepad as NASA_KEY in file .env in the same directory.
-Create a bot and get your token from BotFather in Telegram and save it as TELEGRAM_BOT_TOKEN in file .env.
+Create a bot and get your token from BotFather in Telegram and save hit as TELEGRAM_BOT_TOKEN in .env.
+Make your bot an administrator of a channel.

 `NASA_KEY=c5c5f7977f14e54af...`

 `TELEGRAM_BOT_TOKEN = 34erT664...`

-Make your bot an administrator of a channel.
-Create folder 'nasa' in your directory

-## Description of the program
+## Description of the program download_photos_from_nasa()

 Run the program by typing in the Terminal: